|2146 Mogyoród, Vizipark út 1.|

 |+36 28 510 742|

-The Mater Salvatoris House of Retreat and Convention Centre is open every day of the year to guests seeking spiritual renewal through their own planned activities, church and secular programmes.
+The Mater Salvatoris House of Retreat and Convention Centre is open every day of the year to guests seeking spiritual renewal through their own planned activities.
 Accommodation and catering needs can be met on an individual basis.

 |2100 Gödöllő, Szabadság út 6.|